 Appendix A: Code of Conduct

 Mission Statement: To critically employ the engineering design process with the goal of producing the best possible solution for the problem described by our customer.
-The problem described is building a gearbox, housing, and arm that can withstand a large amount of torque and stress to move the arm up and down.
+The problem described is building a more affordable gearbox, housing, and arm that can withstand a large amount of torque and stress to move the arm up and down.
 Our group intends to apply the knowledge and experience we have gained about the engineering design process over the course of our student engineering careers.
 The goal is not only to produce a fantastic product but to learn through application, how to be a “good” engineer.

 Outside obligations: Member’s work and class schedules will be tracked in google calendar for ease of access and tracking.
 Times that everyone is available throughout the week are listed below.